Add Active Directory to Sophos Firewall (SFOS)

 4. Port

-- Port: 389 (LDAP) ā Connection security: Simple (Defined in step 8)
+- Port: 389 (LDAP) → connection security: Simple (defined in step 8)

-- Port: 636 (LDAPS) ā Connection security: SSL / TSL (Defined in step 8)
+- Port: 636 (LDAPS) → connection security: SSL / TLS (defined in step 8)

 5. NetBIOS domain

-To find out the NetBIOS domain, use the Active Directory Users and Computers program.
-If you type āActiveā on the AD from the Windows Start menu in the search window, the entry should already appear.
+To find the NetBIOS domain, use Active Directory Users and Computers.
+If you type “Active” into the Windows Start menu search on the AD server, the entry should appear.

-6. ADS user name
+6. ADS username

 7. Password